Sahajahanur/fabric-pilot-project-atliq-hardware/README.md

 ## 🧭 Overview

-AtliQ Hardware — a consumer electronics and computer hardware manufacturer operating across APAC, EU, and NA/LATAM — ran its BI reporting directly off an on-prem MySQL database and disconnected Excel files, with zero visibility into external 3PL delivery performance.
-This project re-platforms that stack onto **Microsoft Fabric**, using a medallion Lakehouse (Bronze → Silver), Dataflow Gen2 transformations, an On-Premises Data Gateway, and a governed Power BI semantic model — all orchestrated by a single scheduled pipeline with failure alerts.
+- **AtliQ Hardware** is a consumer electronics and hardware manufacturer operating across APAC, EU, and NA/LATAM.
+- BI reporting ran directly off an on-prem MySQL database plus disconnected Excel files — with **zero visibility** into external 3PL delivery performance.
+- This project re-platforms that stack onto **Microsoft Fabric**: a medallion Lakehouse (Bronze → Silver), Dataflow Gen2 transformations, an On-Premises Data Gateway, and a governed Power BI semantic model.
+- The whole flow is orchestrated by **one scheduled pipeline with failure alerts** — no manual refreshes.

 📄 Full technical write-up: [`Fabric_Pilot_Project_Report.pdf`](./Fabric_Pilot_Project_Report.pdf)